 XDA Developer TV Producer TK was in attendance at Google I/O this year.
 TK talks about his thoughts of the conference, the announcements, and the products.
 TK talks about the keynote and the sessions and the other exhibits, as well as what he thought of Google Glass.
 So check out this video.. . .
 READ ON »

 Google I/O 2013 Keynote Recap, Cydia Comes to Android, Touchpal XDA Exclusive Beta – XDA Developer TV

-Posted May 17, 2013 By: Jimmy McGee
+Posted May 17, 2013 at 01:00 pm by Jimmy McGee

 Lets talk about what happened at the keynote at Google I/O 2013.
 That and more are covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that Cydia Substrate by Saurik has been released for Android and Touchpal Keyboard has an Exclusive Beta on XDA.

 Jordan talks about the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer Kevin gave us a part two of his tutorials on Llama Locations, AdamOutler tore apart and jailbroke his Samsung Galaxy Note 10.1 and TK released an Android App review of Buzz Launcher.
 Pull up a chair and check out this video.. . .
 READ ON »

 Posted May 16, 2013 at 02:30 pm by jerdog